fonnesbeck/Bios8366/index.md

 Course covers numerical optimization, Markov Chain Monte Carlo (MCMC), estimation-maximization (EM) algorithms, Gaussian processes, Hamiltonian Monte Carlo, statistical/machine learning, data augmentation algorithms, and techniques for dealing with missing data.
 Students will also be introduced to the Python programming language, and its use for statistical computing.

+### Prerequisites

-**Prerequisites**: Bios 6301 or permission of instructor.
-Students must be familiar with the [Git](http://git-scm.com/) version control system.
+Bios 6301, an undergraduate or graduate probability and inference course, or permission of instructor.
+Students must be familiar with the [Git](http://git-scm.com/) version control system and be prepared to program in Python.

 # Instructor